Painshill: Cultural context

 Like many young aristocrats in the early 18th century, Hamilton visited continental Europe, embarking on two Grand Tours in 1725–1727 and 1731–1734.
-His ideas were shaped by the artworks that he encountered in Italy and by the landscapes of Claude Lorraine, Nicholas and Gaspard Poussin, and Salvator Rosa in particular.
+His ideas were shaped by the artworks that he encountered in Italy and by the landscapes of Claude Lorrain, Nicolas and Gaspard Poussin, and Salvator Rosa in particular.
 At Painshill, Stephanie Ross notes the similarities with paintings by Claude in the plan of the garden with the lake at its centre, and Paula Deitz suggests that the "quiet aloofness" of the Temple of Bacchus echoes the style of the same artist.
 H. F. Clark identifies Rosa's influence in the design of the Cascade, describing it as a "slice of the Alps... at the head of the lake", contrasting it to a similar feature that Hamilton designed at Bowood, which he likens to "a picture by Gaspard Poussin."

 William Robertson, an Irish architect who visited Painshill in 1795, also acknowledges the influence of landscapes on the garden, writing: "Mr Hamilton studied painting for the express purpose of improving this place and such was his passion for planning and ornamenting that he expended the greater part of a fine property on this place."
 Stephanie Ross argues that Hamilton did not set out to copy specific artworks, but instead used the techniques of landscape painting to create the vistas and scenes at Painshill.

 The ideal of the Picturesque began to influence garden design in England from the 1730s onwards.
 A forerunner of romanticism, it emphasised the importance of pictorial values in the creation and appreciation of artworks, buildings and landscapes, and challenged Enlightenment and rationalist views of aesthetics.
 One of its principal promoters, William Gilpin, defined Picturesque as "a term expressive of that peculiar kind of beauty, which is agreeable in a picture", and proposed that landscape should be viewed in the same way as a painting, incorporating ruggedness, variety, and architectural elements.
 Another advocate of the ideal, Uvedale Price, argued that the concept could be "applied to every object, and every kind of scenery, which has been or might be represented with good effect in painting."